Predicting Multiwavelength Emission Associated with X-Ray Flares and Extended Emission of Gamma-Ray Bursts: Result

 \section{Result}

 Here, we calculate the spectra with AMES for the representative points of ($\Gamma$, $r_{\rm diss}$), labeled (A) to (E) and (a) to (c) listed in Table \ref{tab:param_a2f} and the parameters listed in Table \ref{tab:param}.
 The spectra for (a) to (c) are similar to that of (A) to (C).
 They are chosen based on the results shown later.
 The classical picture assumes that $\Gamma$ and $r_{\rm diss}$ are connected through the relation $\delta t = r_{\rm diss}/(2\Gamma^2 c)$, where $\delta t$ is the variability timescale in the light curve.
 Although $\delta t \sim 100$ s is often adopted for XFs, in this work we explore a broad range of $r_{\rm diss}/(2\Gamma^2 c)$ to account for the observational and theoretical uncertainties in both $\delta t$ and the above relation\footnote{Theoretically, the relation $\delta t = r_{\rm diss}/(2\Gamma^2 c)$ implicitly assumes a shock-dissipation scenario \citep{Bing2019text}, whereas reconnection-driven dissipation does not necessarily follow this relation \citep{Zhang2011ApJ...726...90Z}.
 Moreover, although $\delta t$ is often interpreted as the duration of XFs and EEs ($\sim 100$ s) based on the curvature relation discussed in \cite{Liang2006ApJ...646..351L}, it could represent the duration of central engine activity.
 The time $\delta t$ that corresponds to $r_{\rm diss}/(2\Gamma^2 c)$ should be the minimum variability timescale.
 The light curves of XFs \citep{Peng2014XF_spectra,Zhou2025_170519} and EEs \citep{Sakamoto2011ApJS..195....2S,Kaneko2015MNRAS.452..824K} suggest that shorter variability may be present.
 In addition, observationally, the typical XRT count rate for XFs is $\sim 100$ photons s$^{-1}$, making variability on timescales shorter than $0.1$ s uncertain with current observations.}.

-The Appendixes \ref{app:magjet} and \ref{app:p25} provide discussions for the magnetized jet case corresponding to $\xi_B=10$ and for soft electron injection cases with $p = 2.5$, respectively.
+The parameters $\xi_B$, $p$, and $p_{\rm e,min}$ listed in Table \ref{tab:param} are uncertain from both theoretical and observational perspectives.
+To clarify the dependence on these parameters, Appendixes \ref{app:magjet}, \ref{app:p25}, and \ref{app:pmin20} discuss the magnetized jet case corresponding to $\xi_B = 1$, the soft electron injection case with $p = 2.5$, and the low-$p_{\rm e,min}$ case, respectively.
+Overall, our qualitative picture remains valid, even if these parameters change.

+The identical parameter set is used for both XFs and EEs in this work.
+Both XFs and EEs are X-ray emissions with similar luminosities and light-curve shape produced by internal dissipation, and they may therefore share similar parameter values.
+The Appendixes also cover the possibility of different parameter sets.